On This Day in History: December 11

 - Sandra Echeverría, Mexican actress and singer

-- James Ellsworth, American professional wrestler
+- James Ellsworth, American wrestler

 - Pablo Pérez Companc, Argentinian race car driver